saltedlolly/developer.rebble.io/source/tutorials/js-watchface-tutorial/part2.md

 ## First Steps

-^CP^ The first thing we'll need to do is add a new JavaScript file to the project we created in [Part 1](/tutorials/js-watchface-tutorial/part1).
-Click 'Add New' in the left menu, set the filename to `index.js` and the 'TARGET' to 'PebbleKit JS'.

-^LC^ The first thing we'll need to do is edit a file from the project we created in [Part 1](/tutorials/js-watchface-tutorial/part1).
+The first thing we'll need to do is edit a file from the project we created in [Part 1](/tutorials/js-watchface-tutorial/part1).
 The file is called `/src/pkjs/index.js` and it is the entry point for the `pkjs` portion of the application.